soomla/knowledge-base/src/documents/soomla/android/store/Grow_FraudProtection.html.md

 ---
-layout: "content"
+layout: "soomla-content"
 image: "FraudProtection"
 title: "Fraud Protection"
 text: "Get started with Grow Fraud Protection."
 position: 18
-theme: 'platforms'
+theme: 'soomla-android'
-collection: 'unity_grow'
+collection: 'soomla_android_store'
-module: 'grow'
+module: 'store'
-platform: 'unity'
+platform: 'android'
 ---

 # Fraud Protection

 <div class="info-box">General information about Fraud Protection available in this [article](/university/articles/Grow_FraudProtection).</div>

 In case you want to turn on _Fraud Protection_ you need to get clientId, clientSecret and refreshToken as explained in [Google Play Purchase Verification](/android/store/Store_GooglePlayVerification) and use them like this:

   ``` java